4tronix/mars-rover/README.md

-# PCB Rover
+# MARS Rover
-Package for Microsoft Makecode

-This library provides a Microsoft Makecode package for the 4tronix MARS Rover
+This library provides a Microsoft Makecode extension for the 4tronix MARS Rover

-## Driving the robot
+## Driving the MARS Rover
-The simplest way to drive robot is by using the `move_Milli(...)` and move(...)` blocks.
+The simplest way to drive Rover is by using the `move_Milli(...)` and move(...)` blocks.
 The speed is between 0 (stop) and 100 (full speed) Direction can be Forward or Reverse
 ```blocks